 The default name (like DSC000009.jpg) the camera gives to your image does not tell what the image is about, but when search engines crawl your contents whenever somebody googles for something, it looks for the keyword in the image.

-For example, if someone searches for a specific brand of Laptop which you’ve reviewed in your blog post which has the image of the same laptop, you are better off name the image with a description like, HP-ENVY-Notebook-PC.jpg rather than DSC000009.jpg.
+For example, if someone searches for a specific brand of Laptop which you’ve reviewed in your article, you are better off naming the blog image with a description like, HP-ENVY-Notebook-PC.jpg rather than DSC000009.jpg.
 Search engines look for the relevant name or keyword in the image title.

 To help you further make a habit of using web analytics tool for you to get an idea of the keywords that users are using to search contents.
 Google Analytics is what I recommend.